Arado Ar 66: Operators

-Survivors
+Surviving aircraft

-At the end of World War 2, several Arado 66C belonging to 3./ Nachtschlactgruppe 8 were abandoned at Bardufoss, in Norway.
+At the end of World War 2, several Arado 66C belonging to 3./ Nachtschlachtgruppe 8 were abandoned at Bardufoss, in Norway.
 Eventually the remains of several aircraft were collected by the Forsvarsmuseet (National Defence Museum) of Norway and transported to Gardermoen outside Oslo.
 Later on some of the parts were sent to the Flyhistorisk Museum at Sola.
 Restoration started in 1996 and has necessitated the creation of new wings and a tail.
 An original Argus AS 10C has been rebuilt and the restoration of the fuselage was still ongoing in 2024.